Shomin Sample: Anime

 A 12-episode anime television series adaptation, directed by Masato Jinbo and animated by studio Silver Link.
 It aired in Japan from October 7 to December 23, 2015.
 The anime has been licensed by Funimation in North America and Madman Entertainment in Australia.
 On November 11, 2015, Funimation began streaming the English dubbed episodes as part of its Broadcast Dubs initiative.
 Anime Limited is distributing the title for Funimation in the United Kingdom and Ireland.

 Reception

 Ichijinsha announced on Thursday that Takafumi Nanatsuki's light novel Ore ga Ojō-sama Gakkō ni "Shomin Sample" Toshite Rachirareta Ken (Story in Which I Was Kidnapped by a Young Lady's School to be a "Sample of the Common People") will get an anime adaptation.

 Ichijinsha published the first volume of the light novel series in November 2011, and it ran for eight volumes.
 A special edition of the seventh volume bundled a drama CD.
 Gekka Urū designed the characters for the light novel and Risumai draws a manga adaptation that is serialized in Ichijinsha's Monthly Comic Rex.
 The fifth compiled volume will ship on July 18 in Japan.

-In the romantic comedy's story, an ordinary high school boy is kidnapped by an elite young lady's academy to be a "sample of the common people."
-The school is full of sheltered girls who have never met male peers before.